UHDbits/M73-Tiny-OpenCore/README.md

 <div align="center">

   ### **NOTE: macOS Ventura currently does NOT work on this configuration.
 If you want a WIP version of this configuration that works with Ventura, check the "ventura" branch.
-Currently, graphics acceleration is in alpha stages, so it can be buggy and unstable.
-It is not recommended to use Ventura on this ThinkCentre until the main branch has been updated to support Ventura.
-Please check [this issue](https://github.com/UHDbits/M73-Tiny-OpenCore/issues/1) for more info.**
+Currently, graphics acceleration is in beta stages, so although unlikely, it can be unstable.
+Because of this reason, it is not recommended to use Ventura on this ThinkCentre until the main branch has been updated to support Ventura.
+Please check [this issue](https://github.com/UHDbits/M73-Tiny-OpenCore/issues/1) for more information.**

   # **OpenCore 0.8.5 for the Lenovo ThinkCentre M73 Tiny**